aerogo/aero/docs/Benchmarks.md

+# Benchmarks

-# BenchmarksThe following benchmarks were performed on an Intel Core i7-8700 with Go version 1.13.4.
+The following benchmarks were performed on an Intel Core i7-8700 with Go version 1.13.4.
 Last update: 2019-11-14.

 ## Julien Schmidt's benchmark